 South Middle School will be taking the state ELA test Wednesday and Thursday, April 16th and 17th.
+It is important for your child to be present at school on these days.
 There are a few items that will help our school be successful for this test.